rhianneg/rhianneg.github.io/content/pages/index.md

     title: 'Hello, I’m Rhianne Gonsalves'
     subtitle: >-
       A Data Enthusiast, Automation Developer, Runner, and Creative.
-This is my portfolio of projects that I've built as pet projects while learning new skills.
+This is my portfolio of projects that I've built while learning new skills.
     styles:
       self:
         height: auto